ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

    returns the corresponding value and a proof of inclusion.
 2. **Update:** Adds a new key-value pair to the log, for which the server returns a proof of inclusion.
-Note that this means that new values are added to the log immediately, and no provisional inclusion proof (like an SCT in {{RFC6962}}) is provided.
+Note that this means that new values are added to the log immediately and no provisional inclusion proof, such as an SCT as defined in {{Section 4.4 of RFC9162}}, is provided.
 3. **Monitor:** While Search and Update are run by the user as necessary, monitoring is done in the background on a recurring basis.
 It both checks that the log is continuing to behave honestly (all previously returned keys